-Clarity is one of the major factors to consider when investing in a diamond.
+Clarity is one of the major factors to consider when investing in loose diamonds.
 It is a diamond’s clarity that affects how light penetrates the internal structure of the stone.
 A high clarity grade means that the diamond appears clear and nearly transparent.

 The role of diamond clarity is more important in some jewelry pieces than in others.
 For a diamond engagement ring, clarity provides the spark and fire that makes a diamond so desirable.
 A dull engagement ring isn’t much of a showstopper.
 But what about earrings?
 Or bracelets and necklaces?
 For every type of jewelry, clarity is important…but in some instances, not as important as the other aspects of the diamond.